-As a lead in to the Independent Lens premiere of What Lies Upstream, which is an exposé about what led to a major source of water becoming poisoned after a disastrous chemical spill and the government’s response thereto, take a trip down memory lane to look at how we used to warn people about pollution, chemicals, and other environmental hazards.
+In conjunction with the Independent Lens film What Lies Upstream, which is an exposé about what led to a major source of water becoming poisoned after a disastrous chemical spill and the government’s response thereto, take a trip down memory lane to look at how we used to warn people about pollution, chemicals, and other environmental hazards.

 Ever wonder where the messages we call PSAs (public service announcements) come from?
 It’s a curious piece of broadcasting arcana.
 An agency called the War Advertising Council was created as a means to influence American society during World War II.
 Its name was later shortened to “Ad Council,” with all of its funding coming from government and nonprofits.

 My digging showed that some of the funding behind the sponsorships of these PSAs exposes a little dirt.
 When the Clean Water Act (which helps protect drinking water for one-third of Americans) passed in 1972, we began to see an uptick in anti-pollution PSAs, particularly about water pollution.
 During this time, the Environmental Protection Agency (EPA, which is in the news again these days) released a series of ads to encourage consumers to take advantage of consumer confidence reports and other information about their drinking water.